- Traders and growers must deal with each other in good faith, under the Horticulture Code of Conduct.

 Dishonest business dealings

 An avocado farmer uses an agent to sell their produce to the market.
-The farmer instructs the agent to obtain the best possible price for the produce.
+The farmer instructs the agent to get the best possible price for the produce.

-The agent finds a buyer who is willing to pay $40/tray for the farmer’s produce.
-However, the agent tells the farmer he was only able to obtain a price of $35/tray.
-The agent then keeps the difference between the price the buyer paid, and the price quoted to the farmer.
+The agent finds a buyer who is willing to pay $40 per tray for the farmer’s produce.
+The agent tells the farmer he was only able to get a price of $35 per tray.
+The agent then keeps the difference between the price the buyer paid and the price quoted to the farmer.

-The agent has not dealt in good faith here because they acted dishonestly in order to get a financial benefit for themselves.
-At the same time the agent denied the farmer the revenue it was entitled to under the agreement.
+The agent has likely not dealt in good faith because they acted dishonestly to get a financial benefit for themselves.
+At the same time the agent denied the farmer their entitled revenue under the agreement.

 Pressuring other party to act illegally

-The farmer refuses to enter into an agreement, and instead continues to supply his produce to the merchant.
-The farmer demands that the merchant pay for the delivered produce or return it at their own cost.
+The grower refuses to enter into an agreement but continues to supply produce to the merchant.
+The grower demands that the merchant pay for the delivered produce or return it at the merchant’s cost.

-The farmer has not dealt in good faith in this situation as it has put the merchant in a situation where it has to either break the law or incur additional costs to return the produce.
+The grower has likely not dealt in good faith in this situation.
+The merchant must either break the law or incur extra costs to return the produce.